helviojunior/helviojunior.github.io/_posts/2020-06-22-instalando-openvpn-com-autenticacao-em-mysql.md

 Next, let's generate our OpenVPN server certificate and its corresponding private key.

-**Note:** If you choose a different name than "server" here, you will have to adjust some of the instructions below.
+> If you choose a different name than "server" here, you will have to adjust some of the instructions below.
 For example, when copying the generated files to the /etc/openvpn directory, you will have to replace the correct names.
-You will also need to modify the **/etc/openvpn/server.conf** file later to point to the correct **.crt** and **.key** files.
+You will also need to modify the `/etc/openvpn/server.conf` file later to point to the correct `.crt` and `.key` files.
+{: .prompt-warning }

 Start by generating the OpenVPN server certificate and key pair.
 You can do this by typing: